Abzazuet/Prerequisites-ATA/Phase-1/HTML.md

 3. `<th></th>`: Table Header.
 Specifies the name of the header
 4. `<td></td>`: Table Data.
 Table cells.
 3. `</table>`: end table
+- Main difference between th and td is that th bolds the element and td doesn't.